codefresh-io/docs.codefresh.io/_docs/reference/secrets.md

 1. The secret is committed in Git.
 1. During application deployment, the Codefresh runtime applies this secret to the cluster.
 1. The Sealed Secret controller identifies the Sealed Secret object and decrypts it using the private key of the cluster.
-1. The Sealed Secret is converted to a [standard Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) {:target="_blank"} inside the cluster.
+1. The Sealed Secret is converted to a [standard Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/){:target="_blank"} inside the cluster.
 1. It is then passed to the application like any other secret, as a mounted file or environment variable.
 1. The application uses the secret in its decrypted form.

 For more details, you can read our [blog post for sealed secrets](https://codefresh.io/blog/handle-secrets-like-pro-using-gitops/){:target="_blank"}.

-### Configuring the Sealed Secrets controller
+## Configuring the Sealed Secrets controller

 The Sealed Secret controller is fully managed by the Codefresh runtime, and secret encryption and decryption are fully automated.